Before you commit to postgraduate study we want you to have all the information you need.

 It is recommended that full time students take 24 credits per session and part time students take less than 18 credits per session.

-Can I receive recognition of prior learning for previous studies?
+Do I receive recognition of prior learning?

 How are applications assessed?